 The "Duration of Twilight" graph gives the number of hours between the beginning of morning civil twilight (center of Sun 6° below the horizon) and sunrise, or between sunset and the end of evening civil twilight.
 If the Sun does not rise, but twilight occurs, the time taken from the graph is half the total length of the single twilight period, or the number of hours from beginning of morning twilight to LAN, or from LAN to end of evening twilight.
-If the intersection occurs in the area marked "continuous twilight or Sunlight," the center of the Sun does not move more than $6^{\circ}$ below the horizon, and if in the area marked "no twilight nor Sunlight," the Sun remains more than $6^{\circ}$ below the horizon throughout the entire day.
+If the intersection occurs in the area marked "continuous twilight or Sunlight," the center of the Sun does not move more than 6° below the horizon, and if in the area marked "no twilight nor Sunlight," the Sun remains more than 6° below the horizon throughout the entire day.

 The "Semiduration of Moonlight" graph gives the number of hours between moonrise and meridian transit or between meridian transit and moonset.
-The dot scale near the top of the graph indicates the LMT of meridian transit, each dot representing one hour.
+The dot near the top of the graph indicates the LMT of meridian passage, and the spacing between each dot is approximately 50 minutes.
 The phase symbols indicate the date on which the principal Moon phases occur, the open circle indicating full Moon and the dark circle indicating new Moon.
 If the intersection of the vertical dateline and the horizontal latitude line falls in the "Moon above horizon" or "Moon below horizon" area, the Moon remains above or below the horizon, respectively, for the entire 24 hours of the day.